kragen/laserboot/README.md

 traditional abstraction layers; to the point that you can allow the optimizer to cut across those layers, it can produce a much better design.

+As a very simple example, if you have a set of parts to laser-cut from a sheet of MDF, an arrangement on the sheet that nestles them together as much as possible will use less MDF and require much less cutting.
+If the optimization process is also capable of altering the shapes of the parts, it can make them fit together a great deal better — but that only works if it knows what objective the part shapes were intended to achieve.

 Optimization is in some sense a generalization of constraint
 satisfaction: constraints are absolute, all-or-none requirements,